docker/docs/get-started/part3.md

 `getstartedlab_web`.
 The service ID is listed as well, along with the number of replicas, image name, and exposed ports.

-You can also run `docker stack services`, followed by the name of your stack.
+Alternatively, you can run `docker stack services`, followed by the name of your stack.
 The following example command lets you view all the services associated with the `getstartedlab` stack: